Certified Nursing Assistant Programs in North Dakota: An Overview

 Out-of-State CNAs: Transferring Your License to North Dakota

 If you are a CNA licensed in another state and are considering moving to North Dakota, you may be wondering how to transfer your license.
-Fortunately, out-of-state CNAs can transfer their license to North Dakota through endorsement by submitting an application along with evidence of employment and certification.
+Fortunately, out-of-state CNAs can transfer their license to North Dakota through endorsement by applying along with evidence of employment and certification.

 CNA License Renewal in North Dakota

-CNA licenses in North Dakota are valid for a period of 24 months.
-You must show proof of employment in the state over the last 24 months in order to have your license renewed.
+CNA licenses in North Dakota are valid for 24 months.
+You must show proof of employment in the state over the last 24 months to have your license renewed.
 This evidence must be provided at the time of renewal.
 If you have not performed at least 8 hours of paid work within the two years, you will be required to complete a new evaluation program before you can renew your license.

 Summary